 I can not emphasize enough the danger of consuming UN identified mushrooms.
 If in doubt throw it away.
 If you are curious about mushrooms and fail to identify them correctly it's on you.
 Watch this video to get the message to sink in. https://www.youtube.com/watch?v=SwnYfFQSyZM

 Fungi are so closely related to animals that recently a new Kingdom was suggested joining fungi and Animalia together called Opisthokonta.
 On the evolutionary clock we and fungi branched off most recently in the very last hour.
 We have many similarities with fungi.
 We must consume other lifeforms to get the energy and nutrients we need.
 Animals have internal stomachs; fungi have external stomachs.
 We both need oxygen to breath.
 We are both heterotrophic which means we inherit characteristics from 2 parents.
-We have senses that can detect vibration, the beginning of sensation and touch.
-We both crate chitin to strengthen cells.
+Both animals and fungi have senses that can detect vibration, the beginning of sensation and touch.
+We both create chitin to strengthen cells.
 We have the same diseases like bacteria and viruses which is why most antibiotics and anti-viral chemicals fungi produce work just as well for us without causing us harm.